din/compose/README.md

 }
 ```

-`PersistenceKeys` defines the shape of persisted data—the `email` property will be persisted, but all other fields will not be persisted.
+`CodingKeys` defines the shape of persisted data—the `email` property will be persisted, but all other fields will not be persisted.

 ### <a name='IdentifiedReferencesviaRefandRefCollection'></a>Identified References via  `@Ref` and `@RefCollection`